catberry/catberry/docs/index.md

 ```

 All parameters should be marked with the colon at the beginning and
-optionally followed by the list of store names that will receive value
+optionally followed by the list of store names that will receive the value
 of this parameter.
 These stores are called stores-dependants.
 This list can also be empty.